While your saved lists are no longer available, we promise it will be worth the wait!

 1 1/3 cups cut-up onions

-Toss vegetables in large bowl with oil, remaining 2 teaspoons Herbes de Provence, remaining 1/2 teaspoon garlic salt and pepper.
+Toss vegetables in large bowl with oil and remaining seasoning mixture.
 Arrange vegetables around chicken.

 Roast 1 1/4 hours or until chicken is cooked through and vegetables are tender.